Tally stick: Split tally

 The most prominent and best recorded use of the split tally stick or "nick-stick" being used as a form of currency was when Henry I introduced the tally stick system in medieval England in around 1100.
-He would accept the tally stick only for taxes, and it was a tool of the Exchequer for the collection of taxes by local sheriffs (tax farmers "farming the shire") for seven centuries.
+The tally sticks recorded a payment of taxes, but soon began to circulate in a secondary discount market, being accepted as payment for goods and services at a discount since they could be later presented to the treasury as proof of taxes paid.
+Then tally sticks began to be issued in advance, in order to finance war and other royal spending, and circulated as "wooden money".

 The system of tally marks of the Exchequer is described in The Dialogue Concerning the Exchequer as follows:

 The cuts were made the full width of the stick so that, after splitting, the portion kept by the issuer (the stock) exactly matched the piece (the foil) given as a receipt.
 Each stick had to have the details of the transaction written on it, in ink, to make it a valid record.

 Royal tallies (debt of the Crown) also played a role in the formation of the Bank of England at the end of the 17th century.
 In 1697, the bank issued £1 million worth of stock in exchange for £800,000 worth of tallies at par and £200,000 in bank notes.
 This new stock was said to be "engrafted".
 The government promised not only to pay the Bank interest on the tallies subscribed but to redeem them over a period of years.
 The "engrafted" stock was then cancelled simultaneously with the redemption.

-The split tally of the Exchequer remained in continuous use in England until 1826.
-In 1834 tally sticks representing six centuries worth of financial records were ordered to be burned in two furnaces in the Houses of Parliament.
+The split tally of the Exchequer remained in continuous use in England until 1826, when the conditions required for activation of the Receipt of the Exchequer Act 1783 (23 Geo.
+3. c.
+82), the death of the last Exchequer Chamberlain, came about.
+In 1834, following the passing of 4 Will.
+4. c .15, tally sticks representing six centuries' worth of financial records were ordered to be burned in two furnaces in the Houses of Parliament.
 The resulting fire set the chimney ablaze and then spread until most of the building was destroyed.
 This event was described by Charles Dickens in an 1855 article on administrative reform.

 Tally sticks feature in the design of the entrance gates to The National Archives at Kew.